HomeGuidesAPI ReferenceChangelog

 NameTypeDescription

 Sometimes utilities retire tariff rate plans.
-These retired tariff rate plans are flagged with the date they were closed.
+These retired tariff rate plans are flagged with the date they closed.

 If you are presenting a list of tariffs that customers could change to, you’ll typically want to remove all closed tariffs.
 To accomplish this: